-Mr. Schwartz is association union and fund counsel to the OPCMIA Local 692 in all areas of labor law, including picketing, collective bargaining and labor board matters.
-He handles the Indiana State Conference of Plasters and Cement Masons Funds delinquency and ERISA matters.
-An associate counsel to the Bricklayers Local 56 and 74 unions and funds in DuPage County, Illinois, he also represents numerous funds in delinquency and related ERISA matters.
+Mr. Schwartz is union counsel to the OPCMIA Local 692, Bricklayers Local 4 and Glaziers Local 27 in all areas of labor law, including picketing, collective bargaining and labor board matters.
+He is Fund counsel to the Indiana State Council of Plasterers and Cement Masons Funds, Bricklayers Indiana Retirement Fund and Glaziers Local 27 Pension and Welfare Funds' delinquency and ERISA matters.
+He also represents numerous Funds in delinquency and related ERISA matters.

-Mr. Schwartz joined Arnold and Kadjan in 1988 and has been a partner since 1994.
+Mr. Schwartz joined Arnold and Kadjan, LLP in 1988 and has been a partner since 1994.

 Illinois Supreme Court

 U.S. District Court, Northern District of Illinois

 U.S. Court of Appeals, Seventh Circuit

 Past chair, Civil Rights Committee, Chicago Bar Association

 Past Member, American Bar Association

 Past Member, Illinois State Bar Association